Benin Solar Report

 • Benin’s on-grid solar demand is currently modest but steadily increasing.
 With 28 MW of installed solar capacity as of last year, the country is beginning to integrate more solar energy into its national grid.

 • Ongoing projects, such as the 25 MW solar plants by Toyota Tsusho, reflect the government’s focus on expanding solar capacity.
-This demand is driven by the need to reduce reliance on imported electricity, which currently accounts for about 80% of Benin’s energy supply.
+This demand is driven by the need to reduce reliance on imported electricity, which currently accounts for most of Benin’s energy supply.

 Future Demand